gofynd/fdk-extension-javascript/README.md

 let fdkClient = setupFdk({
   api_key: "<API_KEY>", // API Key of an extension for authentication.
   api_secret: "<API_SECRET>", // API Secret of an extension for authentication.
-  base_url: baseUrl, // optional.
-Base URL for extension.
+  base_url: "<EXTENSION_BASE_URL>", // Base URL for extension.
-  scopes: ["company/products"], // optional.
-An array of scopes indicating the specific permissions needed for an extension.
-  callbacks: extensionHandler, // The callback function to handle extension-related tasks.
+  callbacks: extensionHandler, // An object containing callback functions like auth, uninstall and others, allowing you to execute custom tasks related to your extension's lifecycle.
-  storage: new RedisStorage(redis), // An instance of storage (e.g., RedisStorage) for data storage.
+  storage: new SQLiteStorage(sqliteInstance), // An instance of storage (e.g. SQLiteStorage) for to store and manage user session data.
   access_mode: "offline", // Access mode of an extension.
 It can be `online` or `offline`.
-  cluster: "https://api.fyndx0.de", // optional.
-The API url of the Fynd Platform cluster.
 });

-let router = app.express.Router();
+let router = express.Router();
 const handlers = fdkClient.routerHandlers; // Functions that constains implementaion of OAuth

 router.get("/fp/install", async (req, res, next) => {
-    const { redirectUrl, fdkSession } = await handlers.fpInstall(
+    const { redirectUrl, fdkSession } = await handlers.extInstall(
         req.query.company_id,
         req.query.application_id, // optional
         fdkClient.extension
     );
-    // Return redirect url obtained in fpInstall call
+    // Return redirect url obtained in extInstall call
     // Return fdk session (for example in cookies or jwt token or any other form ) /*res.cookie(compCookieName, fdkSession.id, {
         secure: true,